vib3231/GitOpsAction/README.md

 🌟 Overview

-This repository is used for managing infrastructure using Terraform and GitOps workflows.
-It enables automated provisioning and deployment of cloud resources by leveraging GitHub Actions.
+This repository is used for automated server provisioning by deploying EC2 instances on AWS using Terraform.
+It ensures seamless infrastructure management through Infrastructure as Code (IaC) and enables efficient provisioning of cloud resources.

 🔹 Terraform for Infrastructure as Code (IaC)